 The Selection Process

-After the interviews, selected candidates will be notified that they are finalists for the NC INSPIRE Fellowship and advised to begin applying for teaching positions at the partnering LEAs they listed on their preference form.
+After the interview, selected candidates will be notified that they are finalists, for the NC INSPIRE Fellowship, pending the completion of a comprehensive background check and advised to begin applying for teaching positions at the partnering LEAs they listed on their preference form.
 NC INSPIRE will notify LEAs with the names and contact information of Finalists interested in teaching in their districts.
 Finalists will be awarded an NC INSPIRE Fellowship when they are hired by a partnering LEA.

-All NC INSPIRE teachers begin the program by attending the NC New Teacher Support Summer Institute during the summer before they begin teaching.
-This five day pre-service institute is designed to orient participants to the teaching profession, build a strong sense of shared purpose, and provide the knowledge and skills critical to effectively performing the duties of a teacher.
+All NC INSPIRE teachers will attend the two-day NC New Teacher Support (NC NTSP) Regional Institute during the summer before they begin teaching and the three-day NC NTSP Statewide Institute in September after they begin teaching.
+These institutes are designed to orient participants to the teaching profession, build a strong sense of shared purpose, and provide the knowledge and skills critical to effectively performing the duties of a teacher.
 Topics addressed during the Summer Institute include: (1) the professional role of the teachers, the learner and the school; (2) curriculum and instruction: effective teaching strategies; (3) diversity; (4) exceptional children; (5) instructional technology; and (6) content area teaching methods.

-At the institute, Fellows are introduced to their teaching coaches who will help guide them through the first two years of teaching.
+All Fellows are are assigned an Instructional Coachs who will help guide them through the first two years of teaching.
 Coaches will meet with Fellows monthly to observe their teaching and offer advice on instructional methods, classroom management and other issues that come up during the session.

 Fellows will attend professional development workshops each semester designed to accelerate their transition to the teaching profession.
 Examples of topics that may be covered in these workshops are: Classroom Management, Technology in Education, Differentiated Instruction, etc. Many of the workshops will be led by the coaches.